RainingComputers/ShnooTalk/src/Parser/README.md

         | binLiteral,
         | ("-" | "+") literal

-use = "use" identifier {"," identifier}
+use = "use" stringLiteral "as" identifier

-from = "from" identifier use
+from = "from" identifier "use" identifier {"," identifier}

 enumList = "enum" "[" identifier {"," identifier} "]"